 The FDFW only requires the current point $\x$ and gradient $-\g$ to select a descent direction (i.e., it does not need to keep track of the active set) and is defined as

 for $\F(\x)$ the minimal face of $\OM$ containing $\x$.
 The selection criterion is then analogous to the one used by the AFW:

 From a theoretical point of view, this new algorithmic framework enables us to give: \begin{itemize} \item a local linear convergence rate for any choice of block selection strategy and FW-like direction.
 This result is obtained under a Kurdyka-\L ojasiewicz (KL) property (see, e.g., \cite{attouch2010proximal}, \cite{bolte2007clarke} and \cite{bolte2010characterizations}) and a tailored angle condition (see, e.g., \cite{rinaldi2020avoiding}).
-Thanks to the way we handle short steps in our framework we are thus able to extend the analysis given for FW variants to the block-coordinate case and then to close the relevant gap in the theory highlighted in \cite{osokin2016minding}. \item an active set identification result (see, e.g., \cite{bomze2019first,bomze2020active,bomze2022fast}) for a specific structure of the Cartesian product defining the feasible set $\OM$ and suitable choices of projection-free strategy (i.e., AFW direction is used).
+Thanks to the way we handle short steps in our framework we are thus able to extend the analysis given for FW variants to the block-coordinate case and then to close the relevant gap in the theory highlighted in \cite{osokin2016minding}. \item a local active set identification result (see, e.g., \cite{bomze2019first,bomze2020active,bomze2022fast,garber2020revisiting}) for a specific structure of the Cartesian product defining the feasible set $\OM$, suitable choices of projection-free strategy (i.e., AFW direction is used), \damiano{and general smooth non convex objectives}.
 In particular, we prove that our framework identifies in finite time the support of a solution.
 Such a theoretical feature allows to reduce the dimension of the problem at hand and, consequently, the overall computational cost of the optimization procedure. \end{itemize}